paketo-buildpacks/go-dist/README.md

-# Go Compiler Cloud Native Buildpack
+# Go Distribution Cloud Native Buildpack

-The Go Compiler CNB provides the Go binary distribution that can be used to execute [Go tooling](https://golang.org/cmd/go/).
+The Go Distribution CNB provides the Go binary distribution that can be used to execute [Go tooling](https://golang.org/cmd/go/).
 The buildpack installs the Go binary distribution onto the `$PATH` which makes it available for subsequent buildpacks.
 These buildpacks can then use that distribution to run Go tooling